AGI24 Group 2

 ericatj@kth.se

-My role in the game development was mostly graphics related, such as the creation of the hedge maze material using shell texturing for the strands.
+My role in developing hedge-in was mostly graphics related, such as the creation of the hedge maze material using shell texturing for the strands.
 I implemented this in a shader using GPU instancing to improve the performance, and because we were using VR, it had to be adapted using stereo rendering.
 I also made it so that the bush receives and casts shadows.
 I was investigating the use of subsurface scattering to make the bush more realistic, but I didn’t end up completing it.
 Similarly, I worked on a visual effect for fire to be used for torches, but because we were close to the end of development, I ended up scrapping this due to time constraints.
 I also collaborated on some smaller features and bug fixes such as fixing some settings on the particle system for the fog to make it look better, as well as modeling more hedge models and adapting the code so that the slightly rounded maze pieces tiled better.

 Helin Saeid